Boulder River Fishing Report

 This stream gauge is near Big Timber, right at the bottom of the Boulder near its confluence with the Yellowstone.
 The Boulder actually runs slightly higher near the Boulder Forks Fishing Access, since a great deal of water is pulled off for irrigation downstream.
 Further upstream, the Boulder is much smaller, since the East and West Boulder both come in near Boulder Forks.

-Flows under 500cfs are fishable on foot, 500-1500 both on foot and floating, and 1500 to 2500 only floating.
+Flows under 300cfs are fishable on foot, 300-500 on foot or floating in an ultralight raft, 500-1500 both on foot and floating, and 1500 to 2500 only floating.

 Boulder River streamflow data.